 - International organisations, including the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Organisation for Animal Health (OIE) who are working in partnership in tackling antimicrobial resistance (AMR), urge Member States to take action against AMR.
 Given the obvious and numerous interactions linking the human, animal and environmental aspects of this issue, any newly-implemented action plan should incorporate the "One World One Health" approach.

-- Antimicrobial resistance (AMR) is a sensitive issue, since in addition to public and animal health, it could undermine public trust in the safety of healthcare, food (of animal origin in particular) and the environment, when for example multidrug resistant organisms spread through healthcare-associated infections or foodstuffs.
+- AMR is a sensitive issue, since in addition to public and animal health, it could undermine public trust in the safety of healthcare, food (of animal origin in particular) and the environment, when for example multidrug resistant organisms spread through healthcare-associated infections or foodstuffs.
 As such, the public expects the government to take care of this problem

 - Besides the human costs, AMR also entails considerable economic costs, for hospitals, for health insurance systems, as well as for the agricultural sector.
 As a result, a wide range of stakeholders are affected by this issue and need to work together to achieve a common goal.

-- Various activities and initiatives to fight AMR have been organised in Belgium in recent decades (including the creation of BAPCOC in 1999, AMCRA in 2011, the MDRO Task Force in 2013, and the antibiotic convention on veterinary medicine of 30/06/2016).
-Nevertheless, recent indicators show that additional efforts are necessary in several areas and that a renewed approach, enhancing the coordination and collaboration between the human and animal sectors and taking into account the environmental aspects of AMR, needs to be followed ("One World One Health" approach).
+- Various activities and initiatives to fight AMR have been organised in Belgium in recent decades, including the creation of BAPCOC in 1999, AMCRA in 2011, the MDRO Task Force in 2013, and the antibiotic convention on veterinary medicine in 2016 and 2021.
+Nevertheless, recent indicators show that additional efforts are necessary in several areas and that a renewed approach, enhancing the coordination and collaboration between the human and animal sectors and taking into account the environmental aspects.

 Together with our partner administrations, at federal, community and regional level, and with the help of many experts and organisations such as BAPCOC and AMCRA, we have combined our strengths and knowledge and developed a new and ambitious action plan for the years 2020-2024.
-This Belgian national action plan is based on the three pillars of health (human health, animal health and environmental health) and suggests concrete actions to fight AMR in a comprehensive and coordinated way.
+This Belgian national action plan has been validated the 17th of November 2021 and is based on the three pillars of health (human health, animal health and environmental health) and suggests concrete actions to fight AMR in a comprehensive and coordinated way.
 We are now ready to give new impetus to the fight against antibiotic and other antimicrobial resistance.

-This draft plan was based on the recommendations Belgium received:
+This plan was based on the recommendations Belgium received:

 - during the joint visit of the ECDC (European Centre for Disease Prevention and Control).